Wellington Silva (footballer, born 1993): Loan to Bolton Wanderers

 On 18 August 2015, Silva joined Championship side Bolton Wanderers on a season long loan.
 At the time of the signing, Arsene Wenger said "He’s absolutely stunning to watch and I believe Bolton will be surprised by his quality."
 Silva made his debut for the club on 21 August in their 1–1 home draw against Nottingham Forest, lasting eighty four minutes before he was substituted for Emile Heskey.
 He scored his first goal for Bolton in a 4–3 defeat at Queens Park Rangers on 3 October 2015.
 Silva suffered a hamstring tear during a 1–0 defeat to Birmingham City on 20 October, causing him to miss two months of the season.

 Return to Fluminense

 On 18 July 2016, Wellington Silva returned to his former team Fluminense on a four-year contract.
 His name changed to Wellington to not be confused with Wellington Silva.

 Loan to Internacional

 On 6 January 2018, Fluminense loaned Wellington Silva to Internacional.
 On 6 January 2019, a new 18-month loan deal was arranged.
 On 31 January 2020, his loan was cut short, and he returned to Fluminense, where he featured sparingly during the year.

 Gamba Osaka

 On 25 March 2021, Wellington Silva was announced at Japanese club Gamba Osaka.

 Cuiabá

 On 17 February 2023, Wellington Silva returned to Brazil after being announced at Cuiabá.

+Al-Najma

+On 16 January 2024, Wellington Silva joined Saudi First Division League club Al-Najma, signing a six-month deal.